 In 2015, Try The World, a company that offers international gourmet food subscription boxes, was looking to raise awareness for their products.
 Instead of turning to a big-name celebrity as their influencer, they decided to reach out to YouTuber, Missy Lanning, who now has over 629K subscribers.
 She posted this Taste Test Challenge YouTube video featuring a subscription box from Try The World:

 To date, the video has generated over 770,000 views, substantially increased brand awareness, and even earned a better dollar-for-dollar value than working with a top-level influencer.

 Ready to expand your business with influencer marketing?

 It’s not enough to simply have an effective digital marketing campaign because there’s always something you could be leveraging to make your efforts even more successful.

 Whether you’re attempting to reach a whole new audience, looking to increase your ROI, or just hoping to find an advertising method that’s not so invasive, influencer marketing could be exactly what you need.

-Once you’ve created your influencer marketing strategy, be sure to send your influencer traffic back to a professional landing page so your new prospects can understand your message and convert into new customers.
-With Instapage, our 100% customizable templates and designer-friendly platform you can create your influencer landing pages in just minutes.
+Once you’ve created your influencer marketing strategy, be sure to send your influencer traffic back to a professional post-click landing page so your new prospects can understand your message and convert into new customers.
+Sign up for an Instapage Enterprise demo today.